Ross W. Stahl during an oral history recording session at

 00:28:40

-You can go in the store and get credit or cash, whichever you want.
+You can go into the store and get credit or cash, whichever you want.
 Okay, take the logs up the side of the river...let them roll out the bank or onto the ice...in the spring they roll on the river.
 Which is a no, no today.
-You couldn't put a stick into the river today, you get shot.
+You couldn't put a stick into the river today.
+You get shot.

 Ed Dooks: So, they floated them all downriver?